-The decision provides welcome clarity regarding the competing interests of incumbent and former trustees of insolvent trusts, but it will also cause concern for retiring or outgoing trustees where there are (or may be) considerable liabilities due.
+The decision provides welcome clarity regarding the competing interests of incumbent and former trustees of insolvent trusts, but it will also cause consideration concern and caution for retiring or outgoing trustees in their administration of the trust where there are or may be considerable liabilities due.
+It is likely that, amongst other things, trustees will now see a flurry of requests for additional indemnities from the new trustees and/or otherwise attempts to restrict or exclude the trustee's own liability.